top of page

 The Kindergarten program at Hudson Montessori is the third and culminating year of the Primary Program.
 This year brings to fruition the development and mastery of so many skills, and provides students with numerous opportunities to apply these skills in meaningful ways.
 Research has shown that children whose educational experience provides a “discovery approach”, are able to build a strong foundation for future learning.

-The typical day for a Kindergarten student begins with fully participating in the mixed age Primary class in the morning.
+The typical day for a Kindergarten student includes fully participating in the mixed age Primary class.
 Montessori materials and concepts are learned and reinforced in this class of 3 to 5 year olds.
-In the afternoon, after lunch, the kindergartners meet in a designated classroom to extend their focus on Math, Science and Language Arts.
-The afternoon two-hour session, from 1:00 to 3:00 pm, is dedicated to small group instruction, whole class instruction and individual lessons in one of the three subject areas every day.
+After lunch, the kindergarteners extend their focus to Math, Science and Language Arts.
+The afternoon two-hour session, from 1:00 to 3:00 pm, is dedicated to small group instruction, whole class instruction, and individual lessons in one of the three subject areas every day.
 This juxtaposition of Montessori and traditional curriculums best prepares our children for their continuing education in the elementary program.

 Overview